-Nonpassive income and losses are derived from business activities that result in gains and losses for the participant.
-Nonpassive income arises from active income activities, such as rental real estate activities, portfolio income, or personal service income.
-On the other hand, nonpassive losses constitute losses incurred in the active management of a business.
+Nonpassive income and losses are derived from business activities that result in gains and losses for the taxpayer.
+Nonpassive income arises from active income activities, such as business income, investment income, or employment earnings or retirement income.
+On the other hand, nonpassive losses include losses incurred in the active management of a business.

-Nonpassive incomes and losses are not only subject to full disclosure, but also deductible in the tax year when they occur.
-The classification of a loss as either passive or nonpassive determines if the loss incurred will be deductible for tax purposes.
+Nonpassive incomes and losses are not only subject to full disclosure, but also are deductible in the tax year when they occur.
+The classification of a loss as either passive or nonpassive determines if the loss can be deductible for tax purposes.

 Understanding Nonpassive Income and Losses